DayvidAstua/Exercice-Cadavre-Exquis-Dayvid/README.md

 > This group was created for mankind's salavation after being invaded from space

 Je ne cherche pas à connaître les réponses, je cherche à comprendre les questions.

+  Here's an offensive one :
+ Why was schumacher a better driver than Hitler ?
+ Because Hitler never ended a race.